liushuyu6666/liushuyu6666.github.io/readme.md

 * In order to expand the experience timeline:
   1. Adjust variables in the `sass/story.scss` first.
   2. Add more functions for adding additional story timeline components and cards.

+## Add more portfolios
+Instead of editing the `index.html` file directly, please use the `insertPortfolioRow` function in `js/portfolio.js` to dynamically generate the portfolio HTML snippet.
+* Generate a tech stack ID and append more tech stack icons through `js/icon.js`.
+* To add more icons, please go to the "Add more icons" sections.

+## Add more skill bar
+Instead of editing the `index.html` file directly, please use the `insertSkillRow` function in `js/skill.js` to dynamically generate the portfolio HTML snippet.
+Each row needs exact three components.